oisdk/masters-thesis/esop-2024/response.markdown

 # deal with (dependent) function types nicely is the main contribution of this
 # paper that differentiates it from previous work — if that’s the case, the
 # contribution needs to be stated and demonstrated more clearly.

-#
+We will emphasise this contribution more clearly in an update.

 # However, the countdown example doesn’t really demonstrate the aforementioned
 # ability: the exhaustive search is performed on a type which is complex but still
 # doesn’t involve functions, so I find the example somewhat unsatisfactory.

+Indeed, this is an oversight on our part.
+Originally, the type in question was meant to contain a function: the isomorphism between `Fin`s, used to represent permutations.
+However, as noted in the paper, this type doesn't work for efficiency reasons, so we used a different representation of permutations.
+Missing from the paper (but to be included in an update) is a proof that the two representations are isomorphic, and therefore equivalent, resulting in a finiteness proof over a type which *does* contain a function.

-Also,
+# Also,
 # while using a larger example is a good idea, in this case exhaustive search is
 # not a good way to solve the countdown problem.

+We disagree.
+While it is certainly not an efficient solution, semantically speaking the essence of the countdown problem is one of constraint satisfaction, and proving or disproving that a system of constraints is satisfiable amounts to making a judgement about the cardinality of the set of possible solutions.
+That is *precisely* what our work does.
+The question "does this countdown problem have a solution" is a question about the cardinality of the type representing its solutions.
+A constructive answer to that question is a precise enumeration of that type.

+To be clear, we don't imagine people using the library to solve problems like the countdown problem.
+We think that the finiteness proofs and explanations are useful for other formalisation efforts

-The example is more like a fun
+# The example is more like a fun
 # exercise but doesn’t make a lot of sense by itself.
 This kind of example is not
 # entirely appealing, but on the other hand it’s kind of acceptable: there’s a
 # library that seems useful here and there, but the actual applications may not be